synesthesia/site2019/archetypes/event/index.md

 summary:
 abstract:

-# Talk start and end times.
+# Event start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: {{ .Date }}
 date_end: {{ .Date }}